Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

-Appendix Table \ref{tab:of_int_detailed} focuses on the 27 papers in \textit{WellBase} for which at least half of the printed regressions use a wellbeing scale as dependent variable.
-In these studies, the main objective is to uncover the drivers of subjective wellbeing.\footnote{By contrast, the remaining papers in \textit{WellBase} generally do not treat subjective wellbeing as a primary outcome of interest, but rather include it only peripherally, e.g. in robustness checks.} For each of these, Table \ref{tab:of_int_detailed} summarizes the hypotheses tested, and records the sign and significance of the main coefficients.
-A large number of studies, including \citet{bertrand2013career,layard2014predicts,vendrik2013adaptation,clark2010who,frijters2014does,gerritsen2016optimal} find that economic resources (e.g. household income or labour earnings) are associated with higher levels of reported wellbeing.
-Reported wellbeing systematically declines following major adverse life events, including physical violence \citep{johnston2018victimisation}, exposure to the Chernobyl disaster \citep{danzer2016long}, widowhood \citep{odermatt2019mis}, or falling into poverty \citep{clark2016adaptation}.
-Several papers analyse changes in policy or the shared environment, such as centralization reforms in Switzerland \citep{fleche2021welfare}, income transparency reforms in Norway \citep{perez2020effects}, or the London Olympic Games \citep{dolan2019quantifying}.
+Table \ref{tab:of_int_detailed} focuses on the 27 papers in \textit{WellBase} for which at least half of the printed regressions use a wellbeing scale as dependent variable.
+In these studies, the main objective is to uncover the drivers of subjective wellbeing.\footnote{In the remaining papers in \textit{WellBase}, wellbeing is not the \textit{primary} outcome of interest.} For each of these, Table \ref{tab:of_int_detailed} summarizes the hypotheses tested, and records the sign and significance of the main coefficients.
+A large number of these studies find that economic resources (e.g. household income or labour earnings) are associated with higher levels of reported wellbeing.
+Reported wellbeing also systematically declines following major adverse life events, including physical violence \citep{johnston2018victimisation}, exposure to the Chernobyl disaster \citep{danzer2016long}, or falling into poverty \citep{clark2016adaptation}.
+Several papers examine policy or environmental changes, such as centralisation reforms in Switzerland \citep{fleche2021welfare}, income transparency reforms in Norway \citep{perez2020effects}, or the London Olympic Games \citep{dolan2019quantifying}.

-\subsection{Results on Wellbeing Scales}
+\subsection{Results on wellbeing scales}

-This section presents a series of results systematically assessing the sensitivity of estimates reproduced in \textit{WellBase} to the assumption that scale use is linear.
-We do so with the help of the cost function $C$ defined in Section \ref{sec:least_non_linear}.
+This section presents a series of results systematically assessing how sensitive the \textit{WellBase} estimates are to the the assumption that scale use is linear.
+We do so with the help of the SD-based cost function $C$ defined in Section \ref{sec:variance}.
 Recall that when $C=0$, this corresponds to the near-universally adopted assumption that scale use is linear in underlying wellbeing.
 As $C$ increases, the transformed scale increasingly departs from this assumption.
-When $C$ may take on any value on the unit interval, the assumption of cardinality is replaced by a purely ordinal interpretation.
-As noted earlier, we refer to transformations with \(0 \leq C \leq 0.15\) as ``\textit{plausible}'' or ``\textit{mild}'', those with \(0.15 < C \leq 0.30\) as ``\textit{conservatively plausible}'' or ``\textit{marginal}'', and those with \(0.30 < C \leq 1.00\) as ``\textit{implausible}'' or ``\textit{unlikely}''.
-This is based on the evidence reported in Section \ref{sec:scale_use_evidence}.
-Three regions are shaded in the figures: a green one for ``\textit{plausible}'' transformations, an orange one for ``\textit{conservatively plausible}'' transformations, and a red one for ``\textit{implausible}'' transformations.